 - Websites with Related Information

 - California Coalition for Youth

-- California Homeless Youth Project, California State Library, California Research Bureau, State of California
+- California Homeless Youth Project.
+California State Library.

 - National Alliance to End Homelessness

 - National Association for the Education of Homeless Children and Youth

 - National Center for Homeless Education

-- National Center on Family Homelessness, American Institutes for Research
+- National Center on Family Homelessness.
+American Institutes for Research.

-- National Law Center on Homelessness and Poverty
+- National Homelessness Law Center

 - National Network for Youth

 - U.S. Interagency Council on Homelessness

-- Key Reports
+- Key Reports and Research

-- California's Future, 2016, Public Policy Institute of California
+- California's Future.
+(2021).
+Public Policy Institute of California.
+Hanak, E., et al.

-- Early Care and Education for Young Children Experiencing Homelessness, 2013, National Center for Homeless Education
+- Early Care and Education for Young Children Experiencing Homelessness.
+(2018).
+National Center for Homeless Education.
+Moore, J.

-- Federal Data Summary School Years 2011-12 to 2013-14: Education for Homeless Children and Youth, 11/2015, National Center for Homeless Education
+- Federal Data Summary School Years 2015-16 to 2017-18: Education for Homeless Children and Youth.
+(2020).
+National Center for Homeless Education.

-- Providing Care for Children and Adolescents Facing Homelessness and Housing Insecurity, 2013, Pediatrics, American Academy of Pediatrics Council on Community Pediatrics
+- Providing Care for Children and Adolescents Facing Homelessness and Housing Insecurity.
+(2017).
+Pediatrics.
+American Academy of Pediatrics, Council on Community Pediatrics.

-- The State of Homelessness in America, 2015, National Alliance to End Homelessness
+- State of Homelessness: 2020 Edition.
+(2020).
+National Alliance to End Homelessness.

 - County/Regional Reports

-- The 22nd Annual Report on the Conditions of Children in Orange County, 2016, Orange County Children's Partnership
+- Annual Report on the Conditions of Children in Orange County.
+Orange County Children's Partnership.

 - More Data Sources For Homelessness

-- The 2013 Annual Homeless Assessment Report to Congress, U.S. Department of Housing and Urban Development
+- Annual Homeless Assessment Reports (AHAR) U.S. Dept. of Housing and Urban Development.

 Receive Kidsdata News

 New and notable data findings delivered regularly to your inbox.